mrkamel/action_backup/README.md

 However, it requires a valid email configuration (sendmail, smtp, etc.).
 To add your configuration, edit <tt>config/mailer.rb</tt>

-If you don't know Rails' ActionMailer, please have a look at e.g. http://apidock.com/rails/v2.3.8/ActionMailer/Base

 ## Tasks

 ActionBackup offers three categories for backup tasks.